e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 shf(u_lon)
 ```

-Notice how the trim function, invoked by the `Sim.init!` call, has already set the primary control
+Notice how the trim function, invoked within the previous `init!` call, has already set the primary
-inputs (`throttle_axis` and `elevator_axis`) to the values required by the trimmed flight condition.
+control inputs (`throttle_axis` and `elevator_axis`) to the values required by the trimmed flight
-Also, the longitudinal control mode input (`lon_ctl_mode_req`) is set to its *direct* value.
-This
+condition.
+Also, the longitudinal control mode input (`lon_ctl_mode_req`) is set to its *direct*
-bypasses all control loops, preserving the aircraft's natural dynamic response, which is what we
+value.
+This bypasses all control loops, preserving the aircraft's natural dynamic response, which is
-want in this case.
+what we want in this case.

 Let's first advance the `Simulation` a few seconds without perturbing the trim equilibrium.
 To do
 so, we use the `Sim.step!` method, which essentially wraps the one from `DifferentialEquations.jl`'s